Yash621/Destin/README.md

 The users can :

-* Find the cabs neaby.
+* Find the cabs nearby.

 * Compare fairs of different cabs.